BasSsel94/BasSsel94/README.md

-- 👋 @BasSsel94 I'm Mechatronics Eng. and Athlete
+- 👋 @BasSsel94 I'm Conformity and Mechatronics Eng. and Athlete
-- 👀 I’m interested
--     1-Sport >> Nutrition WorkingOut BodyBulding ,
--     2-Tech >> BlockChain Coding Robotics ... and then Trading
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on BlockChain industry
 - 📫 How to reach me ...
 Insta: BasSsel94